Skip to content

 Some connectors support message subscription, and DataFlux Func provides a unified way to subscribe.

-In earlier versions, it was referred to as 'Data Source', but in the current version, it has been changed to 'Connector'.
+In earlier versions, it was called 'Data Source', but now it has been changed to 'Connector'.

 1. Preface

-Due to the script execution mechanism of DataFlux Func, functions must eventually terminate after starting, and functions are not allowed to run indefinitely.
+Due to the script execution mechanism of DataFlux Func, functions must eventually terminate after starting, and infinite running of functions is not allowed.

-Therefore, for long-term resident processing like subscriptions, it is not supported to directly write a consumer in DataFlux Func to run continuously.
+Therefore, for long-term resident processing like subscriptions, it is not supported to directly write a consumer to run indefinitely in DataFlux Func.

-Instead, it is necessary to specify the subscription topic in the connector, and the DataFlux Func main program is responsible for subscribing to the messages.
+Instead, it requires specifying the subscription topic in the connector, and the DataFlux Func main program is responsible for subscribing to the messages.

-When the DataFlux Func main program receives a message, it will forward the message to the specified message handler function for processing, thereby completing the subscription message processing.
+When the DataFlux Func main program receives a message, it forwards the message to the specified message handler function for processing, thereby completing the subscription message handling.

 2. Connectors Supporting Subscription